Why Most College Students Fail Their First Semester (And How to Beat the Odds)

 The Lecture Attendance Fallacy: When Skipping Class Improves Learning

-- Small seminars and labs – attend everything, participate actively
+Small seminars and labs – attend all sessions, actively participate.

 Your 30-Day First Semester Survival Checklist